HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.getstarted.telemetry.md

 ---
 # Telemetry

 Visual Studio Code collects telemetry data, which is used to help understand how to improve the product.
 For example, this usage data helps to debug issues, such as slow start-up times, and to prioritize new features.
-While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described in [[vs.1.7.#disable-telemetry-reporting]].
+While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described in [disable-telemetry-reporting](#disable-telemetry-reporting).
 You can also read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.

 ## Types of telemetry data